sendilb191/no-sleep-chrome-extension/README.md

 ✅ **Sound notifications** - Plays audio alerts with system notifications
 ✅ **Low battery warning** - Alerts when battery drops below 20% (not charging)
 ✅ **Full battery alert** - Alerts when battery is above 95% (while charging)
-✅ **Works across all apps/tabs** - Prevents sleep system-wide while Chrome is running
+✅ **Works across all apps/tabs** - Prevents sleep system-wide while the browser is running
 ✅ **Simple toggle interface** - Easy one-click enable/disable

 ## How It Works

 ### Core Functionality

-- Uses Chrome's `power` API with `requestKeepAwake('system')` to prevent sleep
+- Uses the browser's `power` API with `requestKeepAwake('system')` to prevent sleep
 - Prevents both display and system sleep when enabled
-- Persists your enable/disable preference using Chrome's storage API
+- Persists your enable/disable preference using the browser's storage API

 ### Battery Monitoring